Classification of Oppenheimer-Snyder Collapse: Singular, Bouncing, and Soft-Landing Scenarios: RN collapse: a bounce with an apparent-horizon minimum

-In Fig.~\ref{fig:RN_TR}, we draw the diagram of OS collapse of the RN black holes with sufficiently large charge so that there is no left vertex of the apparent horizon before it crosses over the inner horizon.
-We illustrate the inflection radius, after which the star surface decelerates and then bounce back to the inner horizon.
+In Fig.~\ref{fig:RN_TR}, we draw the diagram of OS collapse of the RN black holes with sufficiently large charge so that the apparent-horizon minimum does not occur before the surface crosses the inner horizon.
+We illustrate the inflection radius, after which the star surface decelerates and then bounces back to the inner horizon.
 The matter accumulation in the inner horizon indicates that it is unstable, consistent with Penrose's SCCC.

 \FloatBarrier